Содержание

 simply appends the output of the ls command to an

-already existing file named filelist.txt
+already existing file named filelist.txt.
+If the

 file does not exist, it is created.